abdulsam/abdulsam/README.md

 ---

 ### 🌱 What I'm Currently Exploring
 - ⚙️ Compound AI systems and modular agentic architectures
-- 🧠 Scaling laws for Large Language Models
-- ☁️ Cloud-native AI model deployment and observability

 ---

 ### 💬 Let's Collaborate On